How Virtual Try-On Technology is Reducing Fashion Returns by meaningful in 2026

 The Financial Case: Why Brands Are Moving Fast in 2026

-Coresight Research reports that only 21% of fashion retailers have deployed AI try-on technology as of early 2026 — meaning the brands that move now capture a significant first-mover advantage in customer experience, operational efficiency, and search visibility.
+Coresight review reports that only meaningful of fashion retailers have deployed AI try-on technology as of early 2026 — meaning the brands that move now capture a significant first-mover advantage in customer experience, operational efficiency, and search visibility.
 Product pages with AI model images consistently outperform flat-lay-only pages in time-on-page, add-to-cart rate, and checkout completion.
 As Google and Amazon continue to incorporate behavioral engagement signals into ranking algorithms, this advantage extends beyond direct conversion into organic discoverability.
-Using AI-powered product photography tools to automate the generation pipeline makes this ROI achievable at any catalog size, from boutique D2C brands to large multi-channel retailers.
+Using AI-powered product photography tools to automate the generation pipeline makes this payback achievable at any catalog size, from boutique D2C brands to large multi-channel retailers.